SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 Like the Logical AND operator above, the Logical OR operator uses short-circuit evaluation to consider its expressions.
-If the left side of a Logical OR expression is ``true``, the right side is not evaluated, because it can't change the outcome of the overall expression.
+If the left side of a Logical OR expression is ``true``, the right side isn't evaluated, because it can't change the outcome of the overall expression.

 In the example below,